baden03/collapse-o-matic/readme.txt

 == Changelog ==

 = 1.7.7 =
-* added check for a callback function: colomatcallback on every state change
+* added check for a callback function: colomat_callback on any expand element state change

 = 1.7.6 =
 * integrated collapse-commander expand templates